monsoonmaelstrom/book2/book2.md

 “Try me.”

 Liam sighs.
-“Okay, but hear me out first, and promise me you won’t just walk away in the middle of the conversation.”
+“Okay, but hear me out first, and promise me you won’t walk away in the middle of the conversation.”

 “Alright,” I agree.